 Many Medical Colleges and Specialty Societies in New Zealand have identified tests, treatments or procedures that may be unnecessary based on discussion with their members and based on the evidence.

-Driving this culture change is a long term programme of work involving multiple stakeholders, funder and sponsors.
+Driving this culture change is a long-term programme of work involving multiple stakeholders, funders and sponsors.
 Current funders and sponsors of the Choosing Wisely campaign include Health Quality Safety Commission, Ministry of Health, PHARMAC, Pacific Radiology and the Council of Medical Colleges.

 Choosing Wisely is not about saving money, although this may happen as a result of the campaign.
 It is about making sure New Zealanders receive the best and most appropriate care – based on evidence – and are not put at risk by having unnecessary tests, treatments and procedures.
 While savings of cost, time and resource within New Zealand’s healthcare systems are always worthwhile – it’s the personal outcomes for patients and their families that we are ultimately working to improve.

 Just because a large number of medical tests, treatments and procedures are available, there’s not always a benefit in using them.
 Many studies indicate that scans can frequently identify things that require further investigation but turn out to be ‘false positives’.
 This means patients can undergo stressful and potentially risky follow-up tests and treatments for no reason.

 Over-use of antibiotic treatments is associated with side effects like diarrhoea and thrush, and also builds antibiotic resistance in individuals and populations.
 Antibiotics do not help viral illnesses such as the common cold, sinusitis, pharyngitis and bronchitis, and should not be prescribed for these illnesses.

 The use of a particular test, treatment or procedure needs to be discussed and decided with each patient, taking into account their condition, their experience of illness, social circumstances, attitude to risk, goals, values, preferences and support needs.